mikepartelow/mikepartelow.github.io/docs/_posts/2025-10-07-wiresharking-sonos.md

 ## Wiresharking It

 First, I ungrouped my Sonos speakers to simplify my snooping landscape[^4].
-Next, I picked one speaker to send commands to, and then obtained its IP address from my router.
+Next, I picked one speaker to send commands to, and then obtained its IP address from the Sonos controller app.

 That's all I needed to get started.
 I set up a filter in Wireshark[^5], making an educated guess[^6] that I was looking for HTTP traffic.